VM based routers integration

 ovs-bridge, that allows to, ehm, bridge your containerized topology with other resources available via a bridged network.
 For example, a VM based router:

-Although this approach has many pros, it doesn't allow users to define the VM based nodes in the same topology file.
-But not anymore, with
+With this approach, you could bridge VM-based routing systems by attaching interfaces to the bridge you define in your topology, however it doesn't allow users to define the VM based nodes in the same topology file.
+With

-vrnetlab integration containerlab is capable of launching topologies with VM-based routers defined in the same topology file.
+vrnetlab integration, containerlab is now capable of launching topologies with VM-based routers defined in the same topology file.